-- Collared Pikas live in mountainous areas and commonly inhabit boulder fields found above tree lines and adjacent to alpine meadows.
+- Live in mountainous areas and commonly inhabit boulder fields

 What’s Being Done

-In Canada, approximately 78,000 km² of the Collared Pika range is contained in protected areas.
-They are found places such as Kluane National Park and Reserve, BC; Nahanni National Park Reserve, NWT; and Tatshenshini-Alsek Provincial Park, BC.
-Currently, the Collared Pika is listed as “Special Concern” according to both the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) and the Species at Risk Act (SARA).
+In Canada, approximately 78,000 km² of the Collared Pika range is protected.
+They’re found in places such as Kluane National Park and Reserve, BC; Nahanni National Park Reserve, NWT; and Tatshenshini-Alsek Provincial Park, BC.

-Hunting and trapping of the Collared Pika by non-Indigenous people is not allowed in Yukon or British Columbia and is not known to occur in the Northwest Territories.
+Hunting and trapping of the Collared Pika by non-Indigenous people is not allowed in Yukon or British Columbia.

-- Report a sighting: The B.C.
+- Report sightings: The B.C.
 Conservation Data Centre tracks at risk species.
-Use their online form to report any sightings with photographs or map coordinates, and report illegal activity.
+Use their online form to report any sightings or illegal activity.

-- Support habitat conservation initiatives and advocate for protected areas.
+- Help Out: Support habitat conservation initiatives and advocate for protected areas.